Cedar Creek Corrections Center (CCCC)

 CCCC's Regular Visiting Hours have also been published below as a quick reference for your convenience.

-REMINDER: All visitors may arrive to the facility 15 minutes prior to the start of visitation.
+REMINDER: All visitors may arrive to the facility 15 minutes prior to the start of visiting.

-Many family friendly events are hosted at CCCC.
+Many scheduled events are hosted at CCCC.
 These events may disrupt regularly scheduled visiting hours.
-Please refer to the CCCC Family Friendly Events Calendar (pdf) for information regarding upcoming scheduled events.
+Please refer to the CCCC Event Calendar (pdf) for information regarding upcoming scheduled events.

 Regular Visiting Hours

 Below are the regularly scheduled visiting hours for each unit that accepts visitors at CCCC.
 Regular visiting hours are subject to change due to unplanned incidents, as well as scheduled events.
-Please check facility alerts & notices, as well as the CCCC Visit Schedule Calendar (pdf) and Visitor's Guidelines (pdf) for information that may impact your travel plans.
+Please check facility alerts & notices, CCCC Event Calendar (pdf), CCCC Visit Schedule Calendar (pdf) and Visitor's Guidelines (pdf) for information that may impact your travel plans.

 Cascade & Olympic Living Units